 Consider what is behind their arguments: a drive for commercial sales, and a dramatically different growing climate.

 East Coast gardeners raise their beds for two good reasons: 1) to be able to dig the soil sooner after a cold freeze, and 2) to keep the rootballs of their plants high so they won’t rot during extensive summertime rainfall.
 Neither of these is an issue here in Southern California.
+Thus their logical solution — raised beds — isn’t a good match for our Southern California growing conditions.

 In our climate, for at least six months of every normal year we can expect zero rainfall.
 Our air is very dry, and dry air dehydrates our garden soil.
 We have the opposite conditions from those East Coast gardeners.
 Rather than risk of rot, we have perpetual drying influences.